The

 The Tel-Law Scheme provides

-It is a 24 hours automatic answering service which provides
+It is a fully computerised system and operates 24 hours which provides

-The Legal Assistance Scheme for Non-refoulement Claimants provides legal assistance to the claimants who have made claims under:
+The Legal Assistance Scheme for Non-refoulement Claimants provides legal assistance to the claimants who have made claims by reason(s) of:

 (1) torture risk under Part VIIC of the Immigration Ordinance (Cap.
 115);